 If you're a startup entrepreneur, you probably have lots of things to keep track of.
-You need to make sure that your employees are happy and productive, you have enough money in the bank to pay your vendors and staff, and you're spending money on the right things.
-But one thing that's often overlooked is choosing a bank account for your company.
-If you plan on growing your business beyond Estonia, it's important that the bank account be up-to-date with all foreign currency transactions so that it doesn't cause delays when trying to transfer funds or pay bills outside of Estonia.
+You need to make sure that your employees are happy and productive, you have enough money in the account to pay your vendors and staff, and you're spending money on the right things.
+But one thing that's often overlooked is choosing the correct account type for your company.
+If you plan on growing your business beyond Estonia, it's important that the business account be up-to-date with all foreign currency transactions so that it doesn't cause delays when trying to transfer funds or pay bills outside of Estonia.

 What is a business account?

-A business account is a bank account that is opened in the name of your company.
+A business account is an account that is opened in the name of your company.
 Any person who is authorised to do so (the person who opened it) can use it to pay for things like office supplies, travel expenses and wages.

 Why should you open a business account for your start-up in Estonia?